Message from Marina Verlengia,

 Visit Cowles Library to learn about the resources available to you during your time at Drake.
 This Session will include a short tour to get oriented to the different library spaces and a brief introduction to online resources available.

-2:30pm - Student ID Photos/Campus Tour, Lower Level, Carnegie Hall
+2:30pm - Student ID Photos/Campus Tour, Lower Level, Hubbell Hall

 Students will be assisted in taking their student ID photo then depart for a campus tour led by Peer Mentors.